 What is Regenerative Injection Therapy?

 Regenerative Injection Therapy (RIT) is a minimally invasive injection procedure that stimulates the body’s natural healing mechanisms to repair damaged ligaments and tendons using organic substances like blood plasma.
-RIT includes prolotherapy, platelet-rich plasma, and other injections that help regenerate tissues.
+RIT includes prolotherapy, platelet-rich plasma or PRP injection therapy, and other injections that help regenerate tissues.

 RIT is not a new technique.
 The concept of irritating tissue to promote healing dates as far back as the ancient Greeks.
 Hippocrates treated Olympic javelin throwers with unstable shoulders by touching what he described as a “slender hot iron” to the ligaments holding the shoulder joint together.
 The heat would irritate the ligament capsule, causing it to tighten up.
 (Interestingly, modern-day orthopedic surgeons use heat probes and lasers to do the same thing surgically!)